 Inventory comprises bloodstock held for the purpose of training and racing.
-These thoroughbreds should be stated at the lower of cost and selling price less costs to complete and sell as required by FRS 102 section 13 Inventories.
-Valuations upon which selling price less costs to complete and sell is assessed were performed by an expert third party on an individual basis.
+These thoroughbreds should be stated at the lower of cost and net realizable value (selling price less costs to complete and sell) as required by FRS 102 section 13 Inventories.
 Where a write down is identified the value of the stock is reduced and the impairment immediately charged in the profit and loss account.

 The directors disagree with valuing racehorses at lower of cost and selling price less costs to complete and have decided to fair value the assets as they believe that it is more representative of their business.
+Valuations of selling price less costs to complete and sell, were performed by an expert third party on an individual basis.
 The stock has therefore been included in these accounts at market value less costs to sell, which is a departure from FRS 102 section 13 Inventories and the audit opinion on page 4 is modified accordingly.